 In 2015, Kamoto approached MineARC regarding the prospect of implementing a fully integrated stench gas network on-site to improve their broader Emergency Response Procedure.
-They required an automated system that would cover an underground area of around 5km, with the ability to disperse stench gas within 10 seconds to all active regions of the mine—resulting in the development of a custom Electric Stench Gas Mine Alert System.
+They required an automated system that would cover an underground area of around 5km, with the ability to disperse stench gas within 10 seconds to all active regions of the mine, resulting in developing a custom Electric Stench Gas Mine Alert System.

 Designing an Electric Stench Gas Systems for African Mines